ahwagner1/ahwagner1.github.io/posts/intro_to_quartz.md

 I find making and maintaining both header, and source code files cumbersome.
 I want a single file for the code I'm writing, not two.

 ### **Macros and Metaprogramming**
-These topics sort of suck.
+Macros and metaprogramming in C sort of suck.
 If you're not familiar with C macros, they are essentially text replacement.
 Simple macros like

 `#define MAX(A, B) ((A) > (B) ?
 (A) : (B))`